Climate change a factor in 'unprecedented' South Asia floods

 “This is something that we have never heard of and never seen,” he said.

+Hasina said that floodwaters would recede soon from the northeast, but they would likely hit the country’s southern region soon on the way to the Bay of Bengal.

+“We should prepare to face it,” she said.
+“We live in a region where flooding happens quite often, which we have to bear in mind.
+We must prepare for that.”

-A total of 36 people died in Bangladesh since May 17 while Indian authorities reported that flood deaths have risen to 78 in Assam state, with 17 others killed in landslides.
+A total of 42 people have died in Bangladesh since May 17 while Indian authorities reported that flood deaths have risen to 78 in Assam state, with 17 others killed in landslides.

 Hundreds of thousands are displaced and millions in the region have been forced to scramble to makeshift evacuation centers.

-Some, like Mohammad Rashiq Ahamed, a shop owner in Sylhet, the hardest-hit city in northeastern Bangladesh, have worriedly returned home with their families to see what can be salvaged.
+Some, like Mohammad Rashiq Ahamed, a shop owner in the hardest-hit city of Sylhet, have worriedly returned home with their families to see what can be salvaged.
 Wading through knee-deep water, he said that he was worried about floodwaters rising again.
 “The weather is changing .. .there can be another disaster, at any time.”

 He is one of about 3.5 million Bangladeshis who face the same predicament each year when rivers flood, according to a 2015 analysis by the World Bank Institute.